University of the Pacific Graduate-Level Certificate Programs

 3. Graduate-Level Certificate in Hispanic Studies and Education

 Program requirements: Each program participant is required to complete 4 graduate-level courses for a total of 12 credits.
-Students must select one course from each category below (A-C) and then a fourth course of their choosing.
+We suggest that students select one course from each category below (A-C) and then a fourth course of their choosing.

 A. Literary Studies